hbredin/Evaluation2015/README.md

 ### Evaluation tools

 We provide a Python implementation of EwMAP.
-This implementation will used for ranking submissions.
+This implementation will be used for the final ranking.

 #### Installation